Installing Cabinet Knobs

 I spent the weekend in Norfolk, VA with my two wonderful sisters (Alana and Caitlin) and Alana’s boyfriend, Eddie.
 We had fun kicking some DIY butt!
+Who knew you could have so much fun installing cabinet knobs!

 Most of the projects were centered around Alana’s kitchen.
 The kitchen was remodeled a few years ago, but it was never really finished.
 Our mission this weekend was try to complete some of those unfinished projects.

-One of the tasks we accomplished was installing knobs on the kitchen cabinets.
+One of the tasks we accomplished was installing cabinet knobs on the kitchen cabinets.
 Another was touching up paint on the walls (but that is another post for another day.)

 Caitlin made a template out of cardboard that made it a snap to install the knobs.